rynwng/42-piscine/README.md

 # 42-piscine

+## Ryan Wang (42 ID: rywang)

 My code and files for the piscine for 42.

-	-Ryan Wang (42 ID: rywang)

 Current Files Uploaded:
 - Rush 00